A different-but-similar idea to functions is procedures. They're really similar and have a lot of overlap but have some slight differences.

 $$;

-• Notice we did not use the plpgsql language but the SQL language.
+language.
 Because this is a simple query without any other bells or whistles, we can use straight SQL as the language.
-If we needed conditionals, loops, or any other programming "stuff" we'd need something like plpgsql, JavaScript, Python, etc.
+If we needed conditionals, loops, or any other programming "stuff" we'd need something like plpgsql, JavaScript, Python, etc. - Other than that, this looks a lot like a function with no return type.
+It does its action and it is done.

 Okay, let's invoke this procedure now.